fbpx

 Option 1: Load Directly Into The Color Lookup Adjustment Layer

-First, you’ll need to ensure your image’s Exposure and White Balance are set how you’d like.
-If you’ve loaded a raw photo into Photoshop, the Camera Raw window will come up automatically, and you can make the adjustments here by heading to the Basic tab on the right.
+First, you’ll need to ensure your image’s Exposure and White Balance are set correctly.
+If you’ve loaded a raw photo into Photoshop, the Camera Raw window will appear automatically, and you can make the adjustments here by heading to the Basic tab on the right.

 Here you can use the adjustments to fix the exposure and white balance of your image.
-Add any contrast you’d like here too.
-This will vary for every photo, but the goal is to get the base exposure and contrast to a balanced point.
+The goal is to get the base exposure and contrast to a balanced point.
 That way, the LUT will look its best when applied to your photo.

-Step 2: Add A Color Lookup Adjustment Layer
+Step 2: Go To Window > Adjustments To Add A Color Lookup Adjustment Layer

-Once you’ve made the adjustments, add a new Color Lookup Adjustment Layer by heading to the Adjustments Panel and clicking the icon that looks like a table.
+Once you’ve made the adjustments, add a new Color Lookup Adjustment Layer by heading to the Adjustments Panel (Window > Adjustments) and clicking the icon that looks like a table.

 Click the Color Lookup layer, and you’ll see the Properties Panel.
 From the options, select 3DLUT file, and click the Load 3D LUT dropdown.